sider/sider-docs/docs/tools/cplusplus/cppcheck.md

 To start using Cppcheck, enable it in your [repository settings](../../getting-started/repository-settings.md).

-Or if you want to use Cppcheck on your local machine, you can easily install it via some package managers like `apt-get` or `brew`.

 For more details, see the command-line help or the [online manual](http://cppcheck.sourceforge.net/manual.pdf).

 ```shell